-A message from the Deputy Principal

-Special Responsibilities of Year 11 &12 students
+A message from the Deputy Principal Special Responsibilities of Year 11 & 12 students

-- 1. Signing in each day students will swipe their ID cards at the roll office each morning to verify their attendance for the day.
+- Signing in each day students will swipe their ID cards at the roll office each morning to verify their attendance for the day.
 Please ensure that you sign in before the start time of your first lesson; i.e. if a student has a class in period 1, they must swipe before 9.35am; if they are not on class until period 2, they must swipe before 10.30am and so on.
 Tutorial groups will be running for students in Years 11 and 12 each day from 9.10am to 9.35pm, and students are encouraged to attend these sessions to enhance their preparation for the HSC.
-One session each week will be a mandatory year meeting. - 2.
-Leaving the school grounds and leaving early students in Year 11 and Year 12 are permitted to leave the school for the day after their last class.
+One session each week will be a mandatory year meeting. - Leaving the school grounds and leaving early students in Year 11 and Year 12 are permitted to leave the school for the day after their last class.
 They must swipe at the office to indicate that they have left for the day.
 Students are not permitted to leave during study periods and then return to attend other classes.
-Students in Year 11 and 12 may only leave the school during recess or lunch to walk to the Jetty shops for recess or lunch, provided they follow our code of behaviour and uphold our school values when they are dressed in our uniform in public.
-If students breach our code of behaviour whilst out of the school during school hours, this privilege will be withdrawn.